Healthy Eating on a Budget

 - Check out ultra-pasteurized milk.
 It has a longer expiration date and won't spoil as fast, so you can buy it in bigger sizes that cost less.

 - Plan ahead.
 Impulse buys can really jack up your grocery bill.
 (That's one reason it's better to shop without the kids, who can be counted on to make impromptu requests.)
 Make a list before you go to the grocery store and stick to it, unless you discover an unexpected bargain on something you will actually eat.
 Planning ahead can also mean fewer trips to the grocery store -- and that can save you money.
-According to a study by the Marketing Science Institute published by Kiplinger magazine, people who make quick trips to the store wind up buying 54 percent more than they had intended.

 - Check out store circulars and coupons.
 In these competitive times, grocery stores try to attract shoppers with eye-catching specials.
 Use coupons regularly, and even small savings can add up.